 The presentation will discuss the hormonal and neural mechanisms that support the beneficial and healing effects of loving relationships.
 Love is deeply biological.
 Love also has profound effects on our mental and physical state, pervading every aspect of our lives.
 Without loving relationships or in isolation, humans fail to flourish, even if all of their other basic needs are met.
 As such, love is clearly not just an emotion.
 The neuropeptide, oxytocin and related molecules are at the heart of the biological substrates for love and the consequences of the presence or absence of relationships.
 Embedded in this system are ancient hormones and receptors capable of regulating the capacity for a sense of safety, which in turn allows social cognition, social bonding, social support, growth and restoration.
 Oxytocin regulates the functions of the autonomic nervous system, with effects on vagal and sympathetic pathways.
 Oxytocin also has direct antioxidant and anti-inflammatory consequences for tissues throughout the body.
 The oxytocin system is influenced by early experience, and oxytocin can epigenetically alter the expression of its own receptors.
 The capacity of oxytocin to regulate these systems helps to explain the pervasive adaptive consequences of social experiences for emotional and physical health across the lifespan.
 Knowledge of the pathways through which oxytocin and related molecules act offers a new perspective on the healing power of love.

-ANTÓN CASTELLANOS-USIGLI (MEXICO)
+ANTÓN CASTELLANOS-USIGLI (MEXICO/USA)

 Title of the presentation: “Fulfil!”: A guide to translate young people's sexual rights into practice